threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### Does Zero-OS assign private IPv4 addresses to workloads?

 No. Zero-OS will request two IP address from the DHCP.
 If you only have one physical NIC connected, Zero-OS will assign the second IP address as a virtual device.

 ***

+### Why does each 3node server have two IP addresses associated with it?

+Each node has two IP adresses.

+One is for for Zero-OS and one is for for the DMZ (demilitarized zone, sometimes referred to as a perimeter network or screened subnet).
+This separates public/private traffic from each other.

+Note: Zero-OS will request two IP address from the DHCP.
+If you only have one physical NIC connected, Zero-OS will assign the second IP address as a virtual device.
+***
 ### Can Zero-OS assign public IPv4 or IPv6 addresses to workloads?
 Yes it can provide both standard and Yggdrasil connections.